oracle/weblogic-kubernetes-operator/documentation/site/content/base-images/ocr-images.md

 OCR contains WebLogic Server images, which have a pre-installed Oracle Home with Oracle WebLogic Server and Coherence.
 OCR, also, contains Fusion Middleware Infrastructure images, which have a pre-installed Oracle Home with Oracle WebLogic Server, Coherence, Fusion Middleware Control, and Java Required Files (JRF). **NOTE**: Oracle strongly recommends that you use _only_ images with the latest set of recommended patches applied.

 {{% notice note %}}
+As of June, 2023, Oracle WebLogic Server 12.2.1.3 is no longer supported.
+The last Critical Patch Updates (CPU) images for WebLogic Server 12.2.1.3 were published in April, 2023.
 As of December, 2022, Fusion Middleware 12.2.1.3 is no longer supported.
-The last Critical Patch Updates (CPU) images for FMW Infrastructure 12.2.1.3 were published in October, 2022.
+The last CPU images for FMW Infrastructure 12.2.1.3 were published in October, 2022.
-Oracle has extended support of WebLogic Server 12.2.1.3, for six months _only_, for PSUs and security patches.
-CPU images for WebLogic Server 12.2.1.3 will be published in the January, 2023, and April, 2023, CPU cycles.
 {{% /notice %}}

 See the following sections for information about OCR images: